-Metabolic disorders in a child or carelessness of parents.
+Metabolic disorder in a child or parental inattention.
 Metabolism and its features in children of different age groups Factors affecting metabolism

-In childhood and adolescence, various changes in metabolic processes (metabolism) are carried out.
-Each age period corresponds to the state of metabolism, which ensures the optimal state of plastic and energy processes.
+In childhood and adolescence, various changes in metabolic processes (metabolism) occur.
+Each age period corresponds to a metabolic state that ensures an optimal state of plastic and energy processes.
 The main features of metabolism in children and adolescents are:

-Changes in a number of metabolic pathways and cycles, which is associated with depression of regulatory genes, induction or suppression of the synthesis of many enzymes;
+Changes in a number of metabolic pathways and cycles, which are associated with depression of regulatory genes, induction or suppression of the synthesis of many enzymes;

 Development of adequate neurohumoral regulation of metabolism;